lisp-docs/process-dpans3r/output/chap-17/bh-d-dictionary/_subseq_accessor.md

 length, the shorter length determines the number of elements that are replaced.
-The remaining *elements* at the end of the longer sequence are not modified in the operation.
+The remaining <GlossaryTerm styled={true} term={"element"}><i>elements</i></GlossaryTerm> at the end of the longer sequence are not modified in the operation.